Adnn/notes_graphics/docs/rtr.md

 Ideally, when blending between materials (when staking, or at mask soft-boundaries), the corect approach would be to compute each material, then blend linearly between them.
-The same result is achieved by blending the linear parameters and computing the material, but blending non-linear BRDF parameters is theretically unsound.
+The same result is achieved by blending the linear parameters and computing the material, but blending non-linear BRDF parameters is theoretically unsound.
 Yet, in real-time rendering, this is the usual approach, and the results are satisfying.

 Blending normal-maps requires special consideration